-That is one aspect of them for sure, however, there’s more practical reason that they do what they do to make their public image better.
+That is one aspect of them for sure, however, there’s a more practical reason that they do what they do to make their public image better.
 Their action makes the police not easy to crackdown following a great display of charity.

 The Nuclear Industry

-It’s said almost all the nuclear power plants in Japan were built taking a risk that the workers may well be exposed to large amounts of radiation, which usually ordinary people never wants to work in.
+It’s said almost all the nuclear power plants in Japan were built taking a risk that the workers may well be exposed to large amounts of radiation, which usually ordinary people never want to work in.

 6. Future Yakuza

 With the anti-yakuza countermeasure act in place, the future of the Yakuza seems bleak.
 There are increasing fake expulsions, where a Yakuza member is technically kicked out of a group but continues to do business with them.